-- Schools should report positive cases through to the DfE helpline: DfE helpline for COVID-19: 0800 046 8687 (option 1 for cases): Available Monday- Friday - 8 a.m. to 6 p.m.
-Saturday and Sunday from 10 a.m.
-4 p.m. - Sheffield LA Public Health Team COVID - 19 STORM phone line is available for early years settings, Schools, FE and Universities 0114 2735334 (available Monday-Friday 9 a.m.
-5p.m.) - For all COVID-19 related queries please email: PublicHealthC&YP@sheffield.gov.uk (monitored 7 days a week) - Schools should contact the local health protection team.
+- For all COVID-19 related queries please email: PublicHealthC&YP@sheffield.gov.uk (monitored 7 days a week) - Schools should contact the local health protection team.
 This team will also contact schools directly if they become aware that someone who has tested positive for coronavirus (COVID-19) attended the school - as identified by NHS Test and Trace. - The DfE helpline, LA Public Health team and PHE health protection team will carry out a rapid risk assessment to confirm who has been in close contact with the person during the period that they were infectious, and ensure they are asked to self-isolate. - The health protection team will work with schools in this situation to guide them through the actions they need to take. - Positive cases are identified 7 days a week and outbreaks and clusters can require intervention outside of core business hours.
-There may be occasion where the LA Public Health Team or PHE need to
+There may be occasion where the LA Public Health Team or PHE need to contact you our of hours therefore it is essential that Schools provide a single point of contact to the Local Authority Public Health Team to enable a rapid response both for weekends and school holidays - Schools should contact the local health protection team.
+This team will also contact schools directly if they become

-- The health protection team will work with schools in this situation to guide them through the actions they need to take. - Based on the advice from the health protection team, schools must send home those people who have been in close contact with the person who has tested positive, advising them to self-isolate for 14 days since they were last in close contact with that person when they were infectious.
-Close contact means: - direct close contacts face to face contact with an infected individual for any length of time, within 1 metre, including being coughed on, a face to face conversation, or unprotected physical contact (skin-to-skin) - proximity contacts extended close contact (within 1 to 2 metres for more than 15 minutes) with an infected individual - travelling in a small vehicle, like a car, with an infected person - The health protection team will provide definitive advice on who must be sent home. - To support them in doing so, we recommend schools keep a record of pupils and staff in each group, and any close contact that takes places between children and staff in different groups (see section 6 of the system of control for more on grouping pupils). - This should be a proportionate recording process.
+- conversation, or unprotected physical contact (skinto-skin) - proximity contacts extended close contact (within 1 to 2 metres for more than 15 minutes) with an infected individual - travelling in a small vehicle, like a car, with an infected person - The health protection team will provide definitive advice on who must be sent home. - To support them in doing so, we recommend schools keep a record of pupils and staff in each group, and any close contact that takes places between children and staff in different groups (see section 6 of the system of control for more on grouping pupils). - This should be a proportionate recording process.
 Schools do not need to ask pupils to record everyone they have spent time with each day or ask staff to keep definitive records in a way that is overly burdensome.